mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^
 *Available in Enterprise Edition E20*

 (Optional) The attribute in the SAML Assertion for designating System Admins.
 The user is promoted to this role on their next login.
+If the Admin Attribute is removed, users who are currently logged in retain their Admin role.
+When they log out this is revoked and on their next login they will no longer have Admin privileges.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AdminAttribute": false`` with options ``true`` and ``false``.                                                           |